rivuletaudio/rivulet/README.md

 python2 server/webserver/webserver.py
 ```

-then visit `http://localhost:3000` in your browser.
+then visit `http://localhost:9074` in your browser.

+You can change the port and host to bind to with `--port` (or `-p`) and `--host`.

+# Config

+Copy `server/webserver/config.yaml` to `~/.config/rivulet/config.yaml`.
+The config file contains documentation about the properties defined in it.